 Board riding in SLSA competition can be traced back to 1965 with the commencement of the open event.
 Over the years the event has gradually been introduced into other age groups with U15s and U17s commencing in the 2004-5 season.
 Amongst the list of Australian champions in the event is former World Professional Surfing Champion Tom Carroll who won 2 gold and 1 silver medal during the 1970s.

 The club’s involvement in the event has been sporadic with only a handful of members over the years electing to compete.
 In the 1975-76 season Glen Myers was a our first medal winner, claiming a bronze medal at the Australian Championships behind Tom Carroll.
 Other successful competitors have been Wyatt Cullum who won the Australian U17 short board championship in 2007 to back up his third place in the U15 Australian event the year before.
 Female competitor Sam Walker also won an Australian Bronze medal in the Open Women’s event in 2006.
 Matt Vella has also been a successful competitor, winning the U17 2013 Branch championship and a bronze medal at the 2012 State championships.

-The club is currently in a re-building phrase in this area with a small group of younger competitors now competing for the club.
-At the recent SNB Championships held in May 2015, Ben Walsh and Bailee Radford won the SNB U14 short board events while in the boys event, Freshwater competitors filled the first 5 places.
-The club was represented at the 2016 Australian Championships and is keen to expand the number of members competing in this area of surf sports.
+The club is currently in a re-building phrase in this area with a small group of competitors now competing for the club.
+At the 2019 Australian Championships, Declan Quail finished 4th in the U19 event while Andrea Bohm came first in the 50-59yrs State long board championship in 2018 and first in the 60-69yrs event at the 2019 State Titles.
+The club hopes to improve on these results and is keen to expand the number of members competing in this area of surf sports.